-Dressage Wairarapa originally started life as two groups - Wairarapa Dressage Group and Solway Dressage Inc. In more recent times we have been working together under the banner of Dressage Wairarapa with the aim to encourage riders, coaches and judges of all levels to become involved with dressage within our region.
+Dressage Wairarapa originally started life as two groups - Wairarapa Dressage Group and Solway Dressage Inc. In more recent times we have amalgamated the two groups under the banner of Dressage Wairarapa with the aim to encourage riders, coaches and judges of all levels to become involved with dressage within our region.

 Dressage Wairarapa is made up of a fabulous, hard-working, passionate committee, helping to provide learning opportunities for all dressage enthusiasts, as well as putting on well-attended events and competitions.
 Here's our lovely committee:

 President/ Area Delegate Wendy Jeffery

 Committee Member Marg Robinson